 Further, we will be looking into more aspects of the solution migration process, including legacy data migration, for instance, to review how historical marketing interaction data like email opens, clicks, landing page form submissions and even event registrations can easily be synchronised from MDM to Dynamics 365/CRM or to other software solutions.

 Finally: Please feel free to contact me if you have any questions or if you need help with your Dynamics Marketing migration or off-boarding project.
-Our team here at Vepro will be happy to assist with any part of your marketing solution journey ahead, no matter where you are.
+We have also recently launched our MDM Rapid Migration service and our team will be happy to assist with any part of your marketing solution journey ahead, no matter where you are.
 Alternatively, please use our below contact form to submit your enquiry, and I will be in touch with you at your earliest convenience.

 I hope that you found the first part of my blog series on MDM migration helpful and I shall be looking forward to soon hearing your thoughts and reading your comments!